mulka/ploverwiki/Notes-on-the-.dix-file-format.md

-(This page will be a work in progress for a couple of days; I'm tidying my notes and putting them here.
-Also, I have discovered a mistake in my workings, so some of this information may be out of date.
-I'm working on updating it. -- Marn)

 These are my observations on the format of Eclipse .dix files, from dissecting a few specimens.
 The shortest two of these specimens, "oneentry" and "severalentries", are provided at the end of this page.

 At a minimum, a .dix file must contain three things: a record structure, the steno strokes, and the English text.
 It may also contain a header and so on; Eclipse keeps track of a lot of other information.